mphowardlab/essential-math/calculus/integration-partial-fractions.md

 \end{align}

 This is a system of linear equations that can be solved, e.g., using a matrix technique.
-Form the augemented matrix then perform Gauss-Jordan elimination:
+Form the augmented matrix then perform Gauss-Jordan elimination:

 \begin{align}
 \begin{bmatrix} 1 & 1 & 3\\ 2 & -3 & 11 \end{bmatrix}